Check out these homes on the Amery market now - NewsBreak

 Check out these homes on the Amery market now

-(Amery, WI) New construction?
-An art-deco masterpiece?
-These listings in Amery will give you a sense of what you can find on the market today.
+(Amery, WI) If you’ve been thinking about buying a home, there aren’t many reasons not to check out one of these homes on the market in Amery.
 Whether you’re looking for a new home on acreage or a fixer-upper close to amenities, you can probably find a listing here to suit you.

 Check out these listings from our classifieds:

-4 bedroom 2 bath home.
-Lots of updates including : Furnace, electric and flooring.
-Metal roof on house & shop, new paint, new pressure tank , well pump and septic has been updated.
-Projects in basement are still being completed.
-Great country views and setting and just seconds from town.
+Great investment opportunity!
+Spacious 3 bed 1 bath home on a 1.44 acre lot.
+Complete one level living with one bed, one bath, and laundry all on the main level.
+Two additional bedrooms on the upper level and an unfished attic that could be used in a variety of ways.
+Nice open yard and large 2 car heated detached garage.
+Cash buyers only, home likely will not qualify for lending.
+Located less than a mile from upper Turtle Lake.
+Great opportunity to remodel or use as an investment property.
+Schedule your private showing today!

-For open house information, contact Tadd Peterson, Lakeplace.com Brothers Realty/Turtle Lake at 715-986-4141
+For open house information, contact James Krimpelbein, Keller Williams Rlty Integrity* at 715-377-4700

-As the last house on this quiet cul de sac, this 3BD 1BA has the most private yard in the neighborhood!
-Large country style kitchen with pantry & breakfast nook, informal dining room, & spacious living room, both with hardwood floors.
-Work from home in the office next to the living room.
-Maintenance free aluminum siding, front & rear porches, & storage sheds.
-Just minutes from town & Hwy 63.
-Apple trees & 2+ acres of level, groomed yard.
-Add gardens or trees to create your own country paradise!
+Don't miss this opportunity to own this custom built oasis on the premier Balsam Lake.
+Enjoy lake life with 125' of sandy lakeshore and 14' of water at the end of the dock.
+Great for swimming and fishing!
+Finishes include red oak floors, gourmet kitchen, luxurious owner's suite, 6 zoned in-floor heat, and a recently added guest suite with 3/4 bath and rec room.
+The exterior of the home is custom, hand-scribed log siding with a huge deck leading to a heated tree house gazebo.
+Great spaces for gatherings, recently added fire pit, hot tub, and landscaping + trees for a private feel.
+Built to last forever with 12" Spancrete over the entire 12" poured foundation, spray foamed 6" walls, metal roof, and Pella windows.
+Close to town and the convenience of city utilities.
+Hurry in, this property will not disappoint!

 Comments / 0